ntharani/hs2016/site/content/blog/my-visit-to-qatar-research-to-startup.md

 +++
 date = "2017-05-03T14:57:50-07:00"
-description = "Why you should visit here" draft = false images = ["afterpres.jpeg"]
-keywords = ["qatar","commercialization"]
+description = "A Trip to Doha, Qatar to explore Technology, Research & Commercialization Initiatives." draft = false images = ["afterpres.jpeg"] removecomments = false keywords = ["qatar","commercialization"]
 title = "My Visit to Doha, Qatar - An EIR's perspective"

 +++

-There's nothing like a 15 hr plane ride with an arbitrary laptop ban to help you compose your thoughts for a blog post on paper.
+There's nothing like a 15 hour plane ride with an arbitrary laptop ban to help you compose your thoughts for a blog post.
 If you do happen to be travelling to the US from that region, plan on arriving at your gate early as they have to pack your laptop at the gate.
 If you have a transfer when you land in the US you should also add some extra time to get your laptop.

 I was invited to attend an inaugural event in Doha called the Research to Startup Program (RTSP) by the Qatar Science and Technology Park (QSTP).
 The event was about looking at opportunities for the potential commercialization of technology developed at the Qatar Computing Research Institute (QCRI) alongside a peer group of entrepreneurs and amazing mentors from all over the world.
 <!-- {{< img_abs "IMG_0691.jpg">}} --><!-- {{< img_abs "IMG_0696.jpg">}} -->